Sh0ckFR/InlineWhispers2/README.md

 Actually, you can't use `NtCallEnclave, NtGetCachedSigningLevel, NtSetCachedSigningLevel, NtCreateSectionEx` syscalls

+## Known issues

+[21/07/2022] The version of Syswhispers2 in this repository is not the lastest one, it will be updated later.

 ## Blog Posts/GitHubs who used or quoted InlineWhispers2 (thanks to the authors)

 * [https://blog.nviso.eu/2021/12/20/kernel-karnage-part-7-out-of-the-lab-and-back-to-reality/](https://blog.nviso.eu/2021/12/20/kernel-karnage-part-7-out-of-the-lab-and-back-to-reality/)